April jobs data to show epic losses and soaring unemployment

 “What we're talking about here is pretty stunning,” said Diane Swonk, chief economist at Grant Thornton.
 “The shock is unique because the cause is unique.
 It’s such a different animal from anything that we’ve ever seen.”

-On Thursday, the government will also release the latest weekly report on applications for unemployment benefits.
+The government will issue the April jobs report on Friday morning.
+On Thursday, it will release the latest weekly report on applications for unemployment benefits.
 It will likely show that about 3.5 million people sought jobless aid last week.
 That would bring the total number of layoffs to nearly 34 million since the shutdowns began seven weeks ago.

 That figure is much larger than the expected April job loss because the two are measured differently: The government calculates job losses by surveying businesses and households.
 It's a net figure that also counts the hiring that some companies, like Amazon and many grocery stores, have done despite the widespread layoffs.
 By contrast, the total jobless claims is a cumulative figure that includes aid applications that began in March.